-As an accessibility enthusiast you will meet a lot of like-minded people from various disciplines and with all skill levels.
+As an accessibility enthusiast, you will meet a lot of like-minded people from various disciplines and with all sorts of skill level.
 You will be able to share your experiences, broaden your horizon and make new friends.

 Organising?
 Join in!

-If you're organising an accessibility meetup or event and want to get involved with the Summit, please get in touch.
+If you're organising an accessibility meetup, inclusive design related event or anything similar and want to get involved with the Summit, please get in touch.
 So far, a11y enthusiasts from Germany, the Netherlands, Belgium, Austria and Finland have teamed up, and we'd love to expand this even further.
 We'll try to get in touch with as many groups and meetups as we get to know of, but you're welcome to be faster than we are.
-You don't necessarily have to take an active role but we still appreciate your input.
+You don't necessarily have to take an active role but we'd still appreciate your input.

 Barcamp + Workshops

-For the first time ever we'll run the Summit as a 2-day event, taking place at 4 different locations in Berlin:
+For the first time ever we'll run the this as a 2-day event, taking place at 4 different locations in Berlin:

 - Day 1 is all about conversation and sharing experiences.
 Barcamp-style sessions mixed with a handful of prepared presentations for all attendees, pretty much like we had at the Accessibility Club Meetup #8 in Düsseldorf in May 2019.

 - Day 2 is for learning, expanding our knowledge and putting things into practise.
-Visit one of the workshops about developing and designing accessible websites and digital content — or run a workshop yourself!
+Visit one of the workshops about developing and designing accessible websites and digital content, run by community members like yourself.

 For the barcamp day, we'll use a hybrid schedule style and mix both spontaneous barcamp sessions with pre-planned presentations.
 In order to find the most interesting topics we ran a Call for Presentations which has ended on September 27th.